rbutenuth/fpl/README.md

 ### Quote

 The character `'` in front of a list blocks the evaluation of the list.
+This is a short cut for the function `qoute`.

 ### Comments